-20 Stylish Graduation Party Ideas From Pinterest
+20 Stylish, Modern and Easy Graduation Party Ideas

-Can you believe that graduation is finally upon us?
-You’re probably already super excited for summer—and that next big step in life, obviously—but also busy dreaming about graduation party ideas.
+Graduation season is almost upon us!
+Grads-t0-be can finally take a breather from assignments and the heavy workload that is high school or college, but before they can truly dive head-first into their much-deserved summer vacation, the next best thing must be planned: the graduation party.

 What’s the fun of graduating if you can’t throw a big party after, right?

-With the help of Pinterest, we’ve gathered 20 stylish, modern, easy graduation decoration and other party ideas—so you can put together the most Instagram-worthy bash ever.
+With the help of Instagram and lifestyle bloggers, we’ve gathered 20 stylish, modern, easy graduation decoration and other party ideas—so you can put together the most IG-worthy bash ever.

 1. A homemade “congrats” banner is a simple piece to DIY for your decorations.